- Oregon County HP: #21

 It felt as if I was heading downhill once I started walking on the game trail.
 But I knew this was an optical illusion.
 I was generally following the same elevation line as the game trail wrapped around to the peak’s right side.
 But flat hiking never felt so dang easy!

-Once I made it to the peak’s northern side, I’d entered into Angel Canyon.
+Once I made it to the peak’s northern side, I entered the mouth of Angel Canyon.
 The loud sound of rushing water called my attention, and I could see a roaring waterfall cascading down a portion of the opposite canyon wall toward Fish Creek.

-The best part of the game trail wasn’t just the reprieve from the constant climbing or the faster speed at which I was now hiking.
-No, the best part was the glorious shade.
-The peak was not blocking the sun, and I was no longer under its blazing gaze.
+Taking this game trail was beneficial in so many ways.
+It was a reprieve from the constant climbing, allowing me to hike at a much faster pace.
+But the best part was that it kept me in the glorious shade.
+The peak was now blocking the sun, and I was no longer under its blazing gaze.

-I finally got my first view of the summit I was heading toward while hiking along the northern slope of the peak on the game trail.
-The county high point was just above a saddle in the distance.
+This trek along the game trail was where I finally got my first view of the summit I was heading toward.
+The unnamed summit that held the county high point was just above a saddle in the distance.

 As I re-entered the sunshine, it didn’t feel quite as brutal.
 But that’s probably because the wind began to gust.
 It was pretty much a constant 10-15 mph cross-wind during the remainder of my hike above the saddle.